Is Modafinil Addictive

 Final Thoughts: Safe Use Requires Caution

-While Modafinil is not highly addictive in the traditional sense, documented cases and biological mechanisms confirm that habit-forming patterns and psychological dependence are real risks—especially when used off-label or without supervision.
+Although Modafinil is not considered highly addictive in the usual sense, clinical evidence and known biological mechanisms indicate that habit formation and psychological dependence can still occur, particularly with off-label or unsupervised use.

 If you’re considering Modafinil for productivity, consult a qualified medical provider.
 Responsible use, legal compliance, and awareness of long-term effects are essential.